joshraker/aptible-api-go/aptibleapi/docs/ServiceSizingPolicy.md

 `func (o *ServiceSizingPolicy) UnsetScaleDownStep()`

 UnsetScaleDownStep ensures that no value is present for ScaleDownStep, not even an explicit nil
+### GetUseHorizontalScale

+`func (o *ServiceSizingPolicy) GetUseHorizontalScale() bool`

+GetUseHorizontalScale returns the UseHorizontalScale field if non-nil, zero value otherwise.

+### GetUseHorizontalScaleOk

+`func (o *ServiceSizingPolicy) GetUseHorizontalScaleOk() (*bool, bool)`

+GetUseHorizontalScaleOk returns a tuple with the UseHorizontalScale field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUseHorizontalScale

+`func (o *ServiceSizingPolicy) SetUseHorizontalScale(v bool)`

+SetUseHorizontalScale sets UseHorizontalScale field to given value.

 ### GetLinks

 `func (o *ServiceSizingPolicy) GetLinks() BackupRetentionPolicyLinks`